Academany/FabAcademy-Assessment/principles_and_practices,_project_management.md

 * Plan and sketch a potential[ semester project](http://fabacademy.org/archives/2015/students/) and add it to your website.

 * Upload it to the class archive.
-Do a git tutorial.
+Work through a git tutorial.

 ## Learning outcomes: